Siemens Polarion ALM

 3.1 AFFECTED PRODUCTS

-The following versions of Siemens Polarion ALM, an application lifecycle management software, are affected:
+The following Siemens Polarion ALM products are affected:

 3.2 VULNERABILITY OVERVIEW